Imburse-Payments/imburse-payments.github.io/pages/tutorials/creating-a-tenant.md

 # Creating a Tenant
 You will need to create and configure at least one Tenant in your account in order to create collection or payout orders and start transacting with your customers.

-This tutorial offers step-by-step instructions for create a new Tenant in your Account using the REST API's.
+This tutorial offers step-by-step instructions for create a new Tenant in your Account.

 # Prerequisites
 Aswell as familiarity with the [Core Concepts](/pages/guides/core-concepts), you'll need the following:

-- Your Account API Key - This will consist of a Public Key and Private Key and would have been given to your upon registration.
-If you haven't received it then please contact your adminstrator.
+- An Account API Key
-- Familiar with creating an HMAC token using an API Key.
+- Familiar with creating an HMAC token using an API Key

 # Create a new Tenant
 Using the `Management Bearer Token` aquired in Step 1, we can now create a new Tenant.